-Nothing really compares to riding a bike on the streets, feeling the wind in your hair, the rush in your heart, as the neighborhoods and sceneries fly by around you.
+Nothing really compares to riding a bike on the streets, feeling the wind in your hair, and the rush in your heart, as the neighborhoods and sceneries fly by around you.

 The adrenaline rush, with the blood pumping through your muscles and your legs working to push you forward, is a feeling that nothing much can compare to.
-There are few other ways of exercising that are as effective as they are entertaining.
+There are a few other ways of exercising that are as effective as they are entertaining.

 In recent years, the use of bicycles to travel has been encouraged around the world, because they are one of the most environmentally friendly options available.
 They take up no fuel and no energy (well, no fuel, anyway).

 But alas, not everybody has the alternative of riding bikes outside.
 For some, it is just not possible due to a number of reasons, including insufficient infrastructure, safety concerns, and lack of time or other personal reasons.

 Such people should not be devoid of the joys of biking because of reasons outside their control.

 Luckily, we do have indoor options for people who can’t bicycle outside.
 Indoor bikes do exist that allow you to feel like you are riding a bike without going out for it.
 Such options are more convenient for some people and saves them time and effort.